cristidraghici/tvmaze-vue/README.md

 A custom hook has been created to show notifications.
 Currently, we only need a notification to show errors.
 By using a hook wrapped around the notifications, we will ensure that the same type of notifications will look the same way everywhere in the app.

+### T4 - Improve test coverage

+At this point, the application is stable enough to tackle the testing aspect.
+We will improve on unit testing.

+Testing with Quasar, vitest and typescript has proven more challenging than expected.
+Some minimal tests have been added, but this is a matter to be improved for sure.

 ## Final notes

 I have used Windows as a development environment after quite a long time.
 The OS should not make a big difference, of course.
 But from time to time, tools like the linter or even project bundlers themselves might have issues because of it.